John-AE/Bank_Customer_Churn/README.md

 #### What is the tenure distribution of customers who churned, and how does it differ from those who stayed?
 ![Tenure Distribution](pic_05.JPG)

+### Findings
+- Customer Demographics: The dataset includes customers from a wide age range from 18 – 92 years with the majority being male.
+The records comprised 5457 males and 4543 females.
+- High-Value Customers Loss: A little over 20% of customers churned.
+The average account balance of customers that had churned was 91,108.54 while that of those retained was 72, 745.
+The maximum balance of churned customers was 250,898 while that of retained customers was 221,532.8.
+- Customer Insights:
+A correlation between the number of products a customer has and the likelihood of churning.
+The more products a customer had, the lower the likelihood of churning.
+Of the 2037 customers that churned, with increasing number of products, few customers churned.
+Further analysis and data visualization is to be carried out for better insight into tenure distribution of customers that churned and those that stayed

+### Conclusion
+The analysis serves as a first-level dive into the bank customer churn data using SQL.
+Focus was on demonstrating use of MySQL Workbench, performing exploratory data analysis, and writing business-driven SQL queries.
+The findings from this project which is that the bank could improve customer retention by promoting the adoption of more products by existing customers in order to stem high-deposit outflows.
+They could provide more services and offering curated for higher net-worth individuals in order to stem such high-deposit outflows.
+The findings can help drive business decisions but further research is still required to give better in-depth analysis.